renduples/restapi/README.md

 See: https://php-di.org/

 For this implementation we opted for fine grained control with on the wire caching between the Web Server(s) and the MySQL Server(s) with proxySQL.
-This allows us to scale to 100K+ connections across hundreds of servers and simplified performance monitoring, caching and security.
+This allows us to scale to 100K+ connections across hundreds of servers, with simplified performance monitoring, caching and security.

 See https://proxysql.com/